NKart-commerce/Core/README.md

-# Merchello
+# NKart

-Merchello is a highly configurable, open source eCommerce package for [Umbraco CMS](http://www.umbraco.com) v7 ONLY.
-However, this project is no longer actively developed.
+NKart is a highly configurable, open source eCommerce package for multiple .NET-based content management systems, primarily [Umbraco CMS](http://www.umbraco.com).

-If you are looking for an eCommerce solution for Umbraco v8 then I suggest you take a look at Vendr.
-You can follow them on Twitter here [@heyvendr](https://twitter.com/heyvendr) or signup on their website [getvendr.net](http://getvendr.net)
+Plans are in place to support other .NET-based content management systems - please submit issues if you want your particular CMS supported.

 ## Basic features

-Merchello comes with the following core features, but it's also built so you can expand on it to your needs.
+NKart comes with the following core features, but it's also built so you can expand on it to your needs.
 Here's what you get right out of the box:

 * Products with options and variants
 * Flat rate shipping provider (by weight or price) for a single warehouse that can be adjusted by country and region
 * Cash, Paypal, Purchase & Braintree payment providers
 * Both invoicing and orders, created with each purchase